My ‘HIGH 54’ Playstation One (PS1/PSX) Games That Are Still Fun Playing Now (+ 41 MORE GEMS TO MAKE IT AN EVEN 95, EH)

 It’s a shame that there weren’t more PS1 games that did what Skullmonkeys did — which is lean into the idea of making a visually/audibly more advanced 2-D platformer than what was previously possible on 16-bit hardware, rather than getting caught up in the new polygon characters / 3-D level layouts that you’ll find way more of on the PS1 (and that haven’t aged as nicely).
 Because this game looks really great with it’s stop-motion / claymation graphics and the soundtrack is really fantastic — and the song that plays when you make it to a bonus level, with its “don’t worry this is just a bonus room, there’s no bad guys in here, so take your time” lyrics, really wins you over and makes you want to keep playing to see what other kinds of creative touches have been done with the game.
 Really good stuff, and one of my personal faves on the console!

-Both Medal of Honor and Medal of Honor Underground are great 1st-person shooters on the PS1, so consider me recommending the first title in the series as a recommendation for both (but I’m currently working on shooting my way thru Nazis in the first game, so that’s why it gets the official nod in this list, but the follow-up is equally good).
+Both Medal of Honor and Medal of Honor Underground are great 1st-person shooters on the PS1, so this in the list is an equal recommendation for both.
+Very well done for the era and they really pull you into the story and atmosphere.
 Call me old fashioned, but there’s just something nice about sneaking around Nazi-occupied France and taking out the one kind of baddie from history that we can all agree were definitely baddies (well, most of us can agree upon that these days, eh).

 Resident_Evil_3_Cover.jpg